pwittchen/spotify-cli-linux/README.md

 use one of the following parameters:

 ```
---help              shows help
+--help                show this help message and exit
---version           shows version
+--version             show program's version number and exit
 --status              shows status (song name and artist)
 --status-short        shows status in a short way
---song              shows the current song name
+--song                shows the current song
+--song-short [SONG_LEN]
---song-short        shows the current song name in a short way
+                      shows the current song in a short way (default: 10)
 --artist              shows the current artist
+--artist-short [ARTIST_LEN]
---artist-short      shows the current artist in a short way
+                      shows the current artist in a short way (default: 15)
 --album               shows the current album
 --playback-status     shows the current playback status (UTF-8)
 --play                plays the song
 --pause               pauses the song
 --playpause           plays or pauses the song (toggles a state)
 --next                plays the next song
 --prev                plays the previous song
 --volumeup            increases sound volume
 --volumedown          decreases sound volume
 ```

 solving problems